BinniBuff/TSAM/Verkefni5/README.md

 # DESCRIPTION of CHANGES:
-We got the foundation of our code from examples.tar, and have implemented changes to the server file.
+We got the foundation of our code from examples.tar, and have implemented changes to the server from the assignment description from our best of knowledge.
+The changes in the client code were minimal, we changed the buffer size and added a date stamp from when client commands are sent to the server.
+Newest changes in our project is that we setup a HOME SERVER running under one of the group members internet setup.
+He setup a second router and connected his old PC to the second router... lets call it router B. Router b was then completely isolated from the main router and is in a DMZ.

 Below you can read the following changes.

 - ## CHANGES:
+    Previous changes
     1. SERVER: What was implemented was the following: Client commands under the function client_commands().
     The commands created was; NAME, SENDMSG, GETMSG, LISTSERVERS, CONNECT.
         - NAME: Name command is for identifying the connected dvice.